avantlab/avantgraph/User_Documentation_Graph_Data.md

 Taking OpenAIRE Graph (https://zenodo.org/record/7490192) as an example, we convert the compressed json files into a format more suitable for AvantGraph.
 We implement `jq` as the converers, which is a lightweight and flexible command-line JSON processor (https://jqlang.github.io/jq/).

-For instance, to convert the `communities_infrastructures.tar` to the suitable format,which includes json.gz files of research communities and research infrastructures, we create the `jq converter` as shown below
+For instance, to convert the `communities_infrastructures.tar` to the suitable format,which includes json.gz files of research communities and research infrastructures, we create the `jq converter` as shown below.

 ```json
 {